 - Lexia: This is a current division-purchased resource and will serve as the primary program for intervention at Tiers 2 and 3.
 PWCS will provide additional support to school staff and leaders implementing Lexia.
 The goals will be to strengthen understanding around the program, how it is utilized with teacher instruction, and understanding data reports to monitor progress.
 Lexia will be our ‘first intervention’ in Tiers 2 and 3.

-- Additional interventions: For the school year 2024-25, schools can incorporate other interventions as needed for students if they are on the state approved list.
+- Additional interventions: Schools are able to incorporate other interventions as needed for students if they are on the state-approved list and schools have had training and success with the identified program.

-- Curriculum Revision: Division curriculum documents are being revised to incorporate both the new standards for English Language Arts as well as HMH, UFLI, and Newsela.
-The English Language Arts Curriculum teams are partnering with the English Learners, Special Education, and Gifted teams to align the curriculum and accompanying documents.
+- Curriculum Revision: Division curriculum documents are being revised to incorporate both the new standards for ELA as well as HMH, UFLI, and Newsela.
+The ELA Curriculum teams are partnering with the English Learners, Special Education, and Gifted teams to align the curriculum and accompanying documents.

-Section Three: Ensuring Virginia Literacy Act Evidence-Based Reading Research Training
+Section Three: Ensuring VLA Evidence-Based Reading Research Training

 Numerous stakeholders will be participating in Virginia Department of Education required or locally required training.
 This training will ensure all staff are current with Science of Reading research, evidence-based best practices, and updated instructional methods.
 Training required for school year 2024-25 is outlined in the table below.